-It’s officially the holidays!!!
-Thanksgiving has been celebrated and I finally allowed myself to listen to Michael Buble and light my peppermint Yankee Candle, while Chris and I assembled our Christmas tree.
+It’s officially the holiday season!!!
+Thanksgiving has been celebrated and I finally allowed myself to listen to Michael Bublé and light my peppermint Yankee Candle, while Chris and I assembled our Christmas tree.
 We also did quite a bit of Black Friday shopping online.
 Er, one for you and one for me was my basic philosophy.
 Oops?
 Maybe that’s what happens when you’re sipping on a glass of zinfandel while you shop.
 Or a cranberry mojito…

 I didn’t want to use fake cranberry juice in my drink and really wanted to incorporate the real deal in.
 So, I made a simple cranberry simple syrup.
 Really, it’s so easy!
 Which is probably why it’s called a “simple” syrup in the first place.

-Top off each glass with soda water.
-And sprinkle some fresh cranberries in for garnish.
+And top off each glass with soda water and sprinkle some fresh cranberries in for garnish.
+Add a lime, too!

-These drinks were so refreshing and awesome!
+These cranberry mojitos were so refreshing and awesome!
 I love the sweetness of the cranberry syrup and freshness of the mint.

 Plus, these colors are the absolute best for the holiday season.
 Yup, this is definitely the perfect holiday party drink.

 The next month is already shaping up to be a super busy time for me, but I’m really hoping to try out a few more holiday drinks.
 I’d love to do a little something something with eggnog and perhaps some gingerbread and peppermint, too.
 Plus, I’ll probably make these cranberry mojitos a billion more times.